orangci/dots/README.md

 > [!CAUTION]
-> This flake is extremely unstable and prone to breaking changes..
+> I do ***not*** recommmend using this/installing this flake, it'll almost certainly break on you.
-> I do ***not*** recommmend using this/installing it, it will definitely break.
+> However, going through my code for little bits and things to borrow or learn from is totally fine (as long as you respect the license).
-> However, going through my code for little bits and things to borrow or learn from is totally fine.
+> This flake is very much a work in progress; I'm constantly working on improving and I have many things planned for it in the future.

-Very WIP modular NixOS configuration for my machines.
+Modular NixOS configuration for my machines.

 Hosts:
 - anacreon (PC ~ Hyprland)